Imagination Technologies strikes new deal with Apple

 Photograph: iStock

-UK chip designer Imagination Technologies Group said it’s struck a new license agreement with Apple, reviving a business relationship that had all but ended in recent years.
+British chip designer Imagination Technologies said it has struck a new licence agreement with Apple, reviving a business relationship that had all but ended in recent years.

-The company, which was sold to Chinese buyout firm Canyon Bridge Capital Partners for £500 million in September 2017, said Thursday it “formed a new multi-year license agreement under which Apple has access to a wider range of Imagination’s intellectual property in exchange for license fees”.
+The company, which was sold to Chinese buyout firm Canyon Bridge Capital Partners for £500 million in September 2017, said Thursday it “formed a new multiyear licence agreement under which Apple has access to a wider range of Imagination’s intellectual property in exchange for licence fees”.

 When Imagination Technologies, then a public company, announced the loss of Apple as its biggest customer, its stock plummeted.
 The British company said in 2018 there may be “material uncertainty” regarding the future of the company if Apple doesn’t pay any royalties on its latest generation of iPhones and iPads.
 It’s unclear if Apple has paid those fees, but Imagination has argued it would be “extremely challenging for Apple to design a GPU in a way that allows them not to pay royalties to Imagination”.